 Butane-Based LPG is a refined hydrocarbon fuel consisting predominantly of n-butane (C₄H₁₀), obtained during natural gas processing and crude oil refining.
+It is stored and transported as a liquid under low to moderate pressure and vaporizes rapidly when released to atmospheric conditions.

 Due to its high volumetric energy density, clean combustion, and lower storage pressure, butane-based LPG is widely preferred in residential cooking, commercial kitchens, aerosol applications, chemical processing, and industries operating in moderate or warm climates.